On the Importance of Regularisation & Auxiliary Information in OOD Detection: Abstract

 \section{Abstract}

-Neural networks are often utilised in critical domain applications (e.g.~self-driving cars, financial markets, and aerospace engineering), even though they exhibit overconfident predictions for ambiguous inputs.
+Neural networks are often utilised in critical domain applications (e.g. self-driving cars, financial markets, and aerospace engineering), even though they exhibit overconfident predictions for ambiguous inputs.
 This deficiency demonstrates a fundamental flaw indicating that neural networks often overfit on spurious correlations.
 To address this problem in this work we present two novel objectives that improve the ability of a network to detect out-of-distribution samples and therefore avoid overconfident predictions for ambiguous inputs.
-We empirically demonstrate that our methods outperform the baseline and perform better than the majority of existing approaches, while performing competitively those that they don't outperform.
+We empirically demonstrate that our methods outperform the baseline and perform better than the majority of existing approaches while still maintaining a competitive performance against the rest.
 Additionally, we empirically demonstrate the robustness of our approach against common corruptions and demonstrate the importance of regularisation and auxiliary information in out-of-distribution detection.

 \keywords{Out-of-Distribution Detection \and Neural Networks \and Robust Predictions \and Stability \and Overconfident Predictions \and Anomaly Detection \and Open Set Recognition.}